 Freeze again until solid then remove the cubes and add as a decorative accent to drinks.
 Store in freezer bags until ready to use.

 Mint sugar can be used to sprinkle on cookies, muffins or sweet breads.
-You can use it to sweeten tea or roll green grapes in it, for an extra sweet snack.
+You can use it to sweeten tea or roll grapes and other fruit in it, for an extra sweet snack.
 My favorite way though, is as a topping for buttery toast, instead of cinnamon and sugar.
 It’s so yummy!